teleprint-me/lehmer.c/docs/lehmer/Parallel-Arithmetic.md

 We will explore both of these techniques in more detail in the following sections, starting with the naive projection method for parallel computation.

 ### Exploring Tables: Pre-computed Parallel Operations
-Pre-computing seed sequences could theoretically speed things up if stored in a database, but the storage and lookup operations could eventually become just as expensive, especially with large input spaces.
+Precomputing sequences of random numbers might offer a potential solution to parallelizing Lehmer RNG, but this approach brings its own set of limitations:

+- **Memory Overhead**: Storing precomputed sequences, especially for large ranges $[0, m-1]$, would require a significant amount of memory.
+For larger values of $m$, this becomes impractical, especially when scaling to millions or billions of seeds.

+- **Limited Flexibility**: Precomputed values limit the generator's flexibility, as any changes in seed, multiplier, or modulus would require regenerating the entire table, negating the initial benefits of parallelism.

+- **Lookup Costs**: While precomputing may seem to offload the calculation, the cost of looking up precomputed sequences (especially with large tables) can outweigh the computational gains.
+The time spent on lookup operations, cache misses, and I/O can add overhead, especially when random access is required.

+Thus, while precomputed tables might be useful in specific contexts (e.g., for very small seed ranges or highly optimized environments), their real-world applicability remains limited for general-purpose parallelization.

-#### Further Considerations
+### Further Considerations

+1. **Pipeline Parallelism**:
-1. **Pipeline parallelism**: The workload could be divided where one thread handles seed generation and another processes the output (e.g., normalization, boundary checks).
-This doesn’t reduce the time complexity but may offer an opportunity to better utilize CPU resources.
+   While Lehmer’s core sequence generation is inherently sequential, breaking the workload into a pipeline could offer some gains.
+For example, one thread could handle seed generation while another handles post-processing steps (e.g., normalization, boundary checks).
+While this doesn’t reduce the time complexity of generating the sequence, it could help make better use of CPU resources.

-2. **Approximation or Lazy Evaluation**: If exact results aren't always required, we can consider techniques like approximating large chunks of the sequence or using lazy evaluation—generating only the seeds absolutely needed on an as needed basis.
+2. **Approximation or Lazy Evaluation**:
+   If exact randomness isn't required, it might be possible to approximate large chunks of the sequence or generate values only as needed (lazy evaluation).
+This would reduce unnecessary computation and memory usage but would come with trade-offs in statistical properties.

-3. **GPU Acceleration**: Handling massive amounts of seed generation, could consider GPU offloading, where parallel execution of simpler operations (like modular arithmetic) can be much faster, even if the sequence is inherently sequential.
+3. **GPU Acceleration**:
+   Offloading computation to the GPU could handle massive amounts of seed generation in parallel.
+While Lehmer’s sequential nature makes this challenging, simpler GPU operations (like modular arithmetic) could speed up batch generation of random numbers in environments where GPU resources are available.
+However, this moves away from the CPU-bound focus of this document.

 ## Initial Approach: A Naive Projection
-Since we don't have a view, history, or sequence, the idea of a projection comes to mind.

-Let's consider a thought experiment - one I'm certain is invalid, but I'm humoring the approach non-the-less.
+The challenge of parallelizing the Lehmer RNG prompts a thought experiment that, while flawed, still helps to explore the space of possibilities.
+This concept involves treating the next value in the sequence as a kind of **projection**—an estimate of where the sequence is headed, even though the strict linear dependency of Lehmer’s RNG complicates matters.

+Let’s start with the core formula:

-$z' = a * z \mod m$
+$$z' = a \cdot z \mod m$$

+This equation computes the next seed $z_{n+1}$ given the current seed $z_n$.
+In a single-threaded scenario, this simple recursion is straightforward but inherently linear.
+Each subsequent value depends on the previous one.
+However, thinking of $z'$ as a **naive projection** allows us to frame the process as "stepping forward" in time—albeit only one step at a time.
+This approach hints at limited forms of parallelism, where each thread works on its own independent projection.

-### Stepping forward in time
+### Stepping Forward in Time

-We can consider $z'$ to be a kind of naive projection - or an image.
-So, $z'$ is the projection forward, in this case, $z_{n+1}$ because we can't reasonably look further than one step at time in linear space.
-We also can't know what $z_{0}$ - the initial seed - is either.
-However, if we can glean a value, we may be able to see a reflection giving us insight into the surrounding boundaries.

-This is the basic step of the Lehmer RNG, where $z'$ is the next seed given the current seed $z$.
-This calculation is inherently linear and dependent on the previous step.
-However, looking at this as a projection is an intriguing perspective.

-We can think of this along the lines of projecting forward one step in the sequence—essentially a "look-ahead" mechanism.
-By computing $z'$, we might see the next value in the sequence.
-While it's true that we can't look beyond one step (because each step depends on the previous one), this view opens up a small form of parallelism.

-If we were to project several independent seeds at once, each step could be done in parallel.
-For instance, if you have multiple different initial seeds, each seed could be projected forward one step independently.
-This kind of parallelism won't help with **one long sequence**, but it can be useful if you're generating many different sequences simultaneously.

-### A Limited view

-Our first approach to address this limitation is the "naive projection" method, where we attempt to calculate the next step in the sequence in parallel.
-The formula $z' = a \cdot z \mod m$ allows us to compute $z_{n+1}$, or a projection of the next value in parallel threads.
-While this offers a glimpse of potential parallelism, it doesn't entirely resolve the dependency issue since each thread still requires knowledge of the previous seed.

-#### Parallelism: Batching independent blocks of sequences
-In theory, projecting one step ahead could be computed in parallel **for different seeds**:
+Viewing $z'$ as the next step in a **forward projection** provides an opportunity to explore parallel computation.
+Suppose we attempt to compute multiple such projections simultaneously:

-- $z'_1 = a \times z_1 \mod m$
+- $z'_1 = a \cdot z_1 \mod m$
-- $z'_2 = a \times z_2 \mod m$
+- $z'_2 = a \cdot z_2 \mod m$
 - $\dots$
+- $z'_n = a \cdot z_n \mod m$

+Each projection is essentially a parallel calculation of the next seed in the sequence, but the key limitation is that **each calculation still relies on its own initial seed**.
+We cannot compute more than one step ahead in a single sequence, as $z_{n+1}$ depends on $z_n$, and this sequential dependence fundamentally limits the degree of parallelism.

+### A Limited View
+This approach provides us with a limited form of parallelism that allows us to batch the computation of seeds for **different independent sequences**, but it doesn’t address the issue of **speeding up a single sequence**.
+In other words, parallelism is only achievable if we are generating multiple independent sequences rather than trying to accelerate the generation of one long sequence.

+In this sense, the "naive projection" is not entirely fruitless, as it can parallelize the generation of multiple random number streams in certain applications.
+However, it does little to address the dependency constraints that arise when computing a single continuous sequence.

+### Parallelism via Batching Independent Blocks of Sequences
+While parallelism in a single sequence is constrained by its linear nature, there is potential in **batching independent sequences**:

+- Thread 1 generates the next seed for sequence 1: $z'_1 = a \cdot z_1 \mod m$
+- Thread 2 generates the next seed for sequence 2: $z'_2 = a \cdot z_2 \mod m$
+- $\dots$
-- $z'_n = a \times z_n \mod m$
+- Thread n generates the next seed for sequence n: $z'_n = a \cdot z_n \mod m$

-Each of these seeds can be projected independently and calculated in parallel.
-However, this doesn't quite help with speeding up a **single** sequence of dependent seeds, as each step still depends on the previous one.
-But, in the context of batch generation (generating multiple seeds simultaneously), this would allow you to scale out the computation.
+In this way, we can compute seeds in parallel, provided that each thread works on an independent sequence.
+While this approach won’t speed up the generation of a single sequence, it could be highly beneficial in applications where multiple independent random number streams are required—such as Monte Carlo simulations or simulations where many distinct random sequences are needed.

+### Dead Ends and Insights
+While the naive projection method doesn’t solve the problem of parallelizing a single sequence, it serves to illuminate the limits of what can be parallelized.
+In fact, exploring this dead-end reaffirms the fundamental constraints imposed by sequential dependence and opens up new questions about where parallelism might be more effectively applied.

+This exploration brings us back to the core issue:

+**how do we overcome the linear dependence between sequential seeds?**

 ### Step-by-Step Naive Projection